-Actionability Amenable to change was a key principle identified for developing PRO-PMs; however, the discussion and rationale extended to health outcome measures, in general.
-The Expert Panel suggested that evidence that the PRO or health outcome is responsive to intervention be required for NQF endorsement of a for all PRO-PMoutcome performance measures.
+Amenable to change was a key principle identified for developing PRO-PMs; however, the discussion and rationale extended to health outcome measures, in general.
+The Expert Panel suggested that evidence that the PRO or health outcome is responsive to intervention be required for NQF endorsement for all outcome performance measures.
 This represents a departure from NQF's current NQF guidance regarding evidence for performance measures of health outcomes and will require further examination by the CSAC and Board and a plan and timeline for implementation if this approach is recommended by these bodies.